Field of Work-Studies (Arbeitslehre) / Economy of Sustainable Consumption

 Stefanie Gerold studied Economics (BSc), and Socio-Ecological Economics and Policy (MSc) at WU Vienna, and Political Science (BA) at University of Vienna.
 Between 2015 and 2016, she was working as a research assistant at SERI (Sustainable Europe Research Institute).
 In 2016, Stefanie started her PhD at the Macroeconomic Policy Institute (IMK) of the Hans Böckler Foundation, and at the Institute for Ecological Economics (WU Vienna).
 In her PhD she focuses on employee preferences for shorter working hours, various firm models for working-time reduction, as well as inequalities in working hours and income.
 In October 2018 Stefanie started working at the Department of Applied Sciences/Economics and Sustainable Consumption on the research project “ReZeitKon” (Time Rebound, Time Prosperity and Sustainable Consumption).

-Nina Güldenpenning is student assistant of the ReZeitKon project and a bachelor student in the field of “sustainable management” at the Technical University of Berlin.
-She had been working as a student assistant for “IMKoN – Integrating Employees as Consumers into Sustainability Innovation Processes (Integration von Mitarbeitern als Konsumenten in Nachhaltigkeitsinnovationsprozesse)“ from March 2017 to June 2018 and started working at ReZeitKon in September 2018.
+Emre Ergen is a student assistant of the ReZeitKon project.
+He studied psychology in Cologne and is currently a master student in the field of “Historical Urban Studies” at the Technical University of Berlin.
+Ergen had been working as a student assistant for the Charitè Berlin in the field of mindfulness for psychosis and started working at ReZeitKon in Dezember 2019.

 Fraunhofer Institute for Systems and Innovation Research